 “Stories Out of School” Flash Fiction Contest

-The winning story comes with a $1000 prize and publication in the print edition of A Public Space.
-Runners-up will receive a subscription to A Public Space.
+The winner received a $1000 prize and the story was published in the print edition of A Public Space.
+Runners-up received a subscription to A Public Space.

-Jonathan Lethem will judge this year’s contest.
-He is the author of eleven novels, including The Fortress of Solitude, Chronic City, The Feral Detective, and Motherless Brooklyn, which won the National Book Critics Circle Award and last year became a major motion picture starring Ed Norton.
+Jonathan Lethem judged this year’s contest.
+He is the author of twelve novels, including The Fortress of Solitude, Chronic City, The Feral Detective, and Motherless Brooklyn, which won the National Book Critics Circle Award and last year became a major motion picture starring Ed Norton.

 Susan Choi, author of the 2019 National Book Award winner Trust Exercise, selected the winning stories which were published online by Electric Literature.